 If you’ve been in business any amount of time, you have had patients that have merely floated away.
-That may be bad, or it may be good; especially since every business owner has the right to filter out those patients that create stress and anxiety.
-However, many excellent and profitable patients go away in the frenzy of trying to build a successful practice; which is precisely why you must make every to re-connect.
+That may be bad, or it may be good, especially since every clinic owner has the right to filter out those patients that create stress and anxiety.
+However, many excellent and profitable patients go away in the frenzy of trying to build a successful practice, which is precisely why you must make every effort to re-connect.

 This piece is written with a single purpose in mind, to help you get back those right patients, create long-lasting professional relationships, and increase your profits.